-The purpose of Water Week 2000 is to highlight the various problems and needs we face in respect of water in South Africa ... and to bring them into sharp public focus.
+The purpose of Water Week 200 is to highlight the various problems and needs we face in respect of water in South Africa, bringing them into sharp public focus.

 I am very happy to be able to tell you that, despite their busy schedules, the President and the Cabinet have taken up the campaign with great enthusiasm.
 Amongst other things: